-Grain-Free Dog Food Linked to Heart Disease
+Grain Free Dog Food Linked to Heart Disease

-Veterinarians are warning pet owners against giving their dog grain-free dog food because of the risk of developing a canine heart disease called Dilated Cardiomyopathy aka: DCM.
+Veterinarians are warning pet owners against giving their dog grain-free dog food because of the risk of developing a canine heart disease called Dilated Cardiomyopathy (DCM).

 The Grain-Free Marketing Trend

 Many High-End dog foods have developed a Grain-Free option for your dog’s diet.
-They boast that the food is better for dogs because removing the grains and glutens reduces allergic reactions in some dogs.
+They boast that the food is better for dogs because removing the grains and gluten reduces allergic reactions in some dogs.